 One of the more strange phenomena associated with the extreme buildup of fluid in her tissues was leaks.
 Yes, my wife leaked from her skin.
 Small holes opened up, especially around her ankles, and water dripped out.
-Unfortunately, her skin became brittle (another steroid side effect) and sores developed.
+Her skin became brittle (another steroid side effect) and sores developed.
 We had to find another doctor - this time a wound care specialist.
 This opened a new chapter in this sad little tale - our weekly visits to the wound specialist and the twice-daily changing of dressings (bandages) on her legs.

 This went on for almost a year, until I received a panicky call at work one day.
 My wife had opened the refrigerator and a 2 liter bottle of soda had rolled out and hit her in the leg.
 I rushed home to find a huge (3 inch long) purple bruise on her left leg.
 We rushed to the doctors office, and the wound specialist popped the bruise open.
 He said he needed to do this because otherwise it might become infected.
 Thus the saga got much worse.
 This cut, three full inches long, eventually became infected with MRSA (methicillin resistant Staphylococcus aureus), a very serious disease.
-It's so serious that hospital use special procedures to handle patients with the disease.
+It's so serious that hospital use special procedures to handle patients who have been infected with it.

-I remember the look on that doctors face when he discovered she had MRSI.
+I remember the look on that doctors face when he discovered she had MRSA.
 It was the most incredible look of panic I've ever seen.
 That was also the last time we went to that doctor.
 My wife went back to our normal doctor, who prescribed a course of Vancomycin, delivered via intravenous infusion by a home nurse.

 Three times her cuts became infected, and three times we had a nurse over to our house once a week to look at the wounds.
 Each of these events lasted several months, and required more home nursing to deliver the antibiotics.
 During these periods, each morning I hooked her up to an IV bottle and waited for an hour until it totally drained into her body.
 I repeated the ritual each night, until the infection cleared up.